openshift/console/frontend/packages/console-dynamic-plugin-sdk/docs/api.md

 ### Summary

-Lists the resources as an array in the cluster, based on the provided options.
+It lists the resources as an array in the cluster, based on the provided options.